leejo/battling_a_legacy_schema_with_dbic/presentation.md

 - who has experience with DBIx::Class?
 - with what they would call a legacy schema?
 - there will be live demos!
+- suggest following along on screen so code examples are clear

 ---
 ## Me?